andyfam/javascript/readme.md

 ## Function expression

 By function expression, we can just define function as variables or values, it's been used in callbacks commonly.

+## Arrow Function

+Arrow function is a concise way of function expression.